Nannette Jolivette Brown: Career

 From 1988 to 1992, Brown practiced corporate and environmental litigation at the New Orleans office of the firm of Adams & Reese LLP, From 1996 to 1998 she was working for the Onebane Law Firm.
 From 2000 to 2003, Brown was employed by Milling, Benson, Woodward LLP.
 Between 2004 and 2007, she practiced at the firm Chaffe McCall LLP and again with this firm from 2009 until 2010.
 From 2007 to 2009, she was a visiting assistant clinical professor at Loyola University New Orleans College of Law.

 Federal judicial service

 Brown was nominated to fill the seat of Judge Stanwood Duval by President Barack Obama on March 2, 2011.
 The United States Senate confirmed her by unanimous consent on October 3, 2011.
-She received her judicial commission the following day.
-She became Chief Judge on May 15, 2018, after Kurt D. Engelhardt was appointed to the United States Court of Appeals for the Fifth Circuit.
+She received her judicial commission the following day and became the first African-American woman judge on the court.
+She became Chief Judge on May 15, 2018, after Kurt D. Engelhardt was appointed to the United States Court of Appeals for the Fifth Circuit.Brown became the first African American Chief Judge in the court's history.